 FAST TRACK to Michigan Administrator Certification

-The Fast Track to Michigan Administrator Certification program is an accelerated 18 credit program that prepares educators for the Elementary and Secondary (ES) administrator endorsement.
+The Fast Track to Michigan Administrator Certification program is an accelerated 18 - 24 credit program that prepares educators for the Elementary and Secondary (ES) administrator endorsement or the Central Office administrator (CO) endorsement.

-If you have a master’s degree and want to move into administration at the building level, CMU can help you earn the credentials you need in just one year to administrator certification is embedded in the Master of Arts in Educational Leadership degree at CMU.
-If you already have a master’s degree, all you need to take are the six certification core courses.
+If you have a master’s degree and want to move into administration at the building level, CMU can help you earn the credentials you need in just one year.
+The administrator certification is embedded in the Specialist in General Education degree at CMU.
+If you already have a master’s degree, all you need to take are the certification core courses and complete a three credit internship.
 Your advisor will work with you to ensure that you only take the courses you need.

 - Each eight-week course is taught online.